LouisJackman/language-x/docs/language-proposal/details/types.md

 * Non-destructive updates by prefixing objects with a `..` and then invoking them like a class constructor.
 Missing fields get filled in from the old object.
+* Prefixing an enum variant with `ignorable` allows pattern matching to skip it, at the cost of throwing runtime errors if calling code doesn't handle them.
+  This is a slight tradeoff of robustness for improved backwards compatibility when adding new variants to enums.